-‘Fox Sports’ Wants Tony Romo As Analyst, Will He Bid Farewell To Football?
+Fox Sports Wants Tony Romo As Analyst.
+Will He Bid Farewell To Football?

-Apparently, the Dallas Cowboys will not cut Tony Romo after all.
+Apparently, the Dallas Cowboys will not cut Tony Romo, after all.
 However, that does not mean the veteran marshal will continue to wear the helmet with the solitary star

 According to league sources, Tony Romo is now expected to be traded instead of being released.
 According to sources, teams interested in acquiring Romo’s services via transfer are most likely the Denver Broncos or Houston Texans.